 All first-year students are assigned an adviser.
-After that, students are responsible for identifying an adviser for the second-year paper.
-Similarly, students are responsible for identifying a chair of their dissertation committee.
-If the student wishes, and the faculty member agrees, the same faculty member can serve in all three advising roles (First Year, Second-Year Paper, and Dissertation).
+After that, students are responsible for identifying a primary adviser and second reader for the second-year paper, an advisor for the specialized Qualifying Exam question, a chair of their dissertation committee, and dissertation committee members.
+If the student wishes, and the faculty member agrees, the same faculty member can serve in all of these advising roles.
 By the same token, both advisers and advisees are free to withdraw from the advising relationship in consultation with the Director of Graduate Studies.

 Advisers and advisees should meet at least once a quarter regarding the student's progress through the program.
-Advisers should supervise and provide feedback to their advisees at every opportunity including assistance regarding course selection; classroom visits to observe teaching (as a teaching assistant or solo instructor after qualifying exams have been passed); and preparing the second-year paper.
+Advisers should supervise and provide feedback to their advisees at every opportunity including assistance regarding course selection; classroom visits to observe teaching (as a teaching assistant or solo instructor after qualifying exams have been passed); and preparing the second-year paper and dissertation.
 The student should maintain current information in the Graduate School Tracking System to facilitate information sharing between themselves and their adviser.